-- > Which of the following is a required element of risk assessments? - Complete one risk assessment per year - Use a specific checklist for risk assessments - Ensure that each risk assessment covers the same content - All of the above - None of the above
+- Which of the following is a required element of risk assessments? - Complete one risk assessment per year - Use a specific checklist for risk assessments - Ensure that each risk assessment covers the same content - All of the above - None of the above

-Complete one risk assessment per year is incorrect.
+- Which of the following is a required element of risk assessments? - Complete one risk assessment per year is incorrect.
 Health centers must complete quarterly risk assessments.
 (Health centers must also complete an annual risk management report for the board and key management staff.)

-Use a specific checklist for risk assessments is incorrect.
+- Which of the following is a required element of risk assessments? - Use a specific checklist for risk assessments is incorrect.
 Health centers determine how to conduct and document risk assessments.
 While checklists can be a helpful tool for conducting risk assessments, there are no specific risk assessment checklists that must be used.

-Ensure that each risk assessment covers the same content is incorrect.
+- Which of the following is a required element of risk assessments? - Ensure that each risk assessment covers the same content is incorrect.
 Repeating the same risk assessment content may be beneficial in some circumstances; however, the focus and content of each risk assessment should be based on identified areas of high risk, which may change over time.

-- All of the above is incorrect because the previous choices were all incorrect. - None of the above is the correct answer.
+- Which of the following is a required element of risk assessments? - All of the above is incorrect because the previous choices were all incorrect. - None of the above is the correct answer.